maelillien/cuny-projects/README.md

 [us-company-distribution](https://rpubs.com/maelillien/data608hw1) - An exploration of companies in NY state with ggplot minimalist visualizations mindful of design principles.

+[most-valued-datascience-skills](https://rpubs.com/dhairavc/541217) - A comparison of the most valued data science skills web-scraped from LinkedIn and Indeed.

 #### Machine Learning, Network Analysis, Natural Language Processing

 [stock-prediction-methods](https://rpubs.com/maelillien/data621finalproject) - An exploration of various machine learning methods for stock prediction using logistic regression, panel regression and autoregressive models.